 Attacking during a rolling thunderstorm, Nobunaga’s small force charged into Yoshimoto’s camp.
 At first, Yoshimoto assumed that a fight had broken out amongst his own men since Nobunaga’s force was so small.
 He was quickly proven wrong when two of Nobunaga’s warriors broke through the lines and attacked Yoshimoto, chopping off his head.
 With their leader dead, Yoshimoto’s army quickly fled.

-In addition, Nobunaga broke with tradition by choosing men to lead his army based on ability, not their family connections.
+In addition, he broke with tradition by choosing men to lead his army based on ability, not their family connections.
 One of his greatest generals, Toyotomi Hideyoshi, started as a lowly peasant soldier.
-But because of his obvious ability as a warrior and leader, Nobunaga eventually raised him up to become his top lieutenant.
+But because of his obvious ability as a warrior and leader, Nobunaga eventually promoted him to become his top lieutenant.

-By 1582, Nobunaga was in control of around half of the country and was the most powerful feudal lord around.
-But needless to say, that left him with a lot of enemies.
-And they were already planning a way to bring him down.
+By 1582, Oda Nobunaga was in control of around half of the country and was the most powerful feudal lord around.
+But needless to say, that left him with a lot of enemies, some of whom were already planning a way to bring him down.
 That year, Nobunaga received a message from one of his generals requesting reinforcements at the siege of a castle near Okayama.

 Now he saw a chance for revenge and set fire to the temple with Nobunaga inside.
-With no other options, Nobunaga committed ritual suicide.
-With Nobunaga dead, Mitsuhide began trying to take control over his former master’s territory.
+With no other options, he committed ritual suicide.
+With Oda Nobunaga dead, Mitsuhide began trying to take control over his former master’s territory.